Evidence — Key Findings from 1,227 Arkansas Public Records

 Sales representatives meet with agency directors

-Israel Bonds sales representatives meet with directors of ATRS, APERS, the State Treasurer, and the State Auditor in back-to-back meetings at Room 230.
+The bond issuer's sales representatives meet with directors of ATRS, APERS, the State Treasurer, and the State Auditor in back-to-back meetings at Room 230.

 -